Bradford v Swansea: Is the League Cup destined for Yorkshire?

 Poolton: "Even though this was a game we could win I've never been confident watching City.
 I've watched us for 40 years and we've always done it the hard way.
 At 2-0 down I was thinking 'Why am I sitting here in the freezing cold?' but all the gloom and sarcastic comments disappeared when Wells scored.
 Reid was mercurial when he came on and when it got to extra-time, expectations rose and, lo and behold, we'd done it again."

 Bradford last knocked out a Premier League club from the League Cup in September 1995, when they beat Nottingham Forest over two legs in the second round.

 Rhodes: "We wanted the dream tie and, no disrespect to Wigan, it couldn't have been much worse.
 They are not massively well supported and they wanted to do £10 tickets so it was not going to be a great pay day.
 Our original allocation was just 1,200 but we kept upping it until we got to 5,000 - I think they under-estimated the support of Bradford City.
 I still thought we had no chance.
 But the fans were our 12th man that night.
 Wigan chairman Dave Whelan was gracious although you could see his disappointment."

 Jones: "We had Carl McHugh and Rory McArdle in as a new centre-back pairing because of injuries and they were brilliant, along with keeper Matt Duke.
 I took the second penalty and I didn't dare look behind me because I knew there were 5,000 City fans there and I was worried I'd let them down.
 But I just picked my spot, didn't change my mind and smashed it in."

 Poolton: "The footballing gods had not been kind again to the club but there was a quiet confidence among the fans.
 We had been playing decent football and we were taking on a side in the lower half of the Premier League.
 We were hanging on a bit and then we get to penalties.
 At that point, nobody had been talking about our record [of seven successive shoot-out wins] and we had no expectations.
-I thought we'd get some great coverage in the papers, upping the profile of the club and then we got usurped by Arsenal who had
+I thought we'd get some great coverage in the papers, upping the profile of the club and then we got usurped by Arsenal who had beaten Reading 7-5."

 Quarter-final: Bradford 1-1 Arsenal (aet) Bradford win 3-2 on pens